 Another bonus with the “new” mast was that it had a Selden roller furler.
 I wasn’t planning on having the head sail on a furler but this just worked out great.
 Instead of having overlapping Genoas as the boat was set up originally, I would just have a taller, non overlapping jib on a furler.
 This worked out well and makes the boat very easy to sail short-handed.
 I also set up double back stays for the mast in case we decide to go to a fat head main for racing later on.

 The deck layout is simplified and evolving.
 No more Genoa tracks but using Antal rings for a floating jib lead with in haulers and out haulers available.
 For now, we are sticking with a fractional, symmetric spinnaker and pole.
 After racing and seeing our rating, we may decide to go masthead symmetric.
 Or, maybe shift to a bowsprit and asymmetric spinnaker.
 All that remains to be decided in the future.

 For now I have 3 sails.
-A Dacron mainsail with 2 full battens at the top and 2 short battens with 2 Reefs.
+A Dacron mainsail with 2 full battens at the top and 2 short battens with 1 Reef.
 Maybe we will upgrade to a laminate Fat Head mainsail in the future.
 I also only have 1 all-purpose #2 carbon laminate, full size, non overlapping jib with battens on the furler.
 In the future there is the possibility to add a Light #1 race laminate Jib.
 And a #4 Heavy jib probably in Dacron that could double as a cruising or day sailing jib.
 There is one all-purpose symmetrical spinnaker for now.
-We will decide what to add to the inventory as we go along.
+We will decide what to add to the sail inventory as we go along.

 Time for Sailing